-B. Identify any non-required partners included in the local one-stop delivery system.

-Only required partners are co-located in the local one-stop delivery system.

-C. The LWDB, with the agreement of the chief elected official, shall develop and enter into a memorandum of understanding between the local board and the one-stop partners.
-Please provide a copy of any executed MOUs.
-WIOA §108(b) (6) (D).
+- B. Identify any additional partners included in the local one-stop delivery system. - Rebuild Florida - C. The local workforce development board, with the agreement of the chief elected official, shall develop and enter into a Memorandum of Understanding (MOU) between the local board and the one-stop partners.